GoodBoyNinja/cep-vite-template/.github/README.md

 1. [Clone this repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop) to your local machine and open the folder in VSCode.
 2. Open a terminal and run `npm install` to install all dependencies.
-3. From the same terminal, run `node symlink` to symlink the extension folder to your CEP extensions folder.
-4. Search & Replace all instances of:
+3. Search & Replace all instances of:
     - `com.developername.toolname.panel` with your extension ID (For example: `com.goodboyninja.skew.panel`)
     - `%TOOLNAME%` with your extension name (For example: `Skew`)

-5. in `/CSXS/manifest.xml` you will find a commented list of apps that your extension supports.
+4. in `/CSXS/manifest.xml` you will find a commented list of apps that your extension supports.
 Uncomment the ones you want to support (By default we support After-Effects 22.0 and later).
+5. From the same terminal, run `npm run symlink` and choose `Symlink "%TOOLNAME%" (start developing)`.

 6. Restart your Adobe app so it can find the symlinked extension for the first time.

 Now that everything is set up, follow the steps below to start developing your extension.